 Ok, so now you get the feeling that an HRMS solution is the need of the moment for you.
 So now that you have decided, you need to ask the most pertinent question.
 How do I find the right HRMS for my organization?

-The following pointers will be able to guide you in a systematic approach to this solution.
+The following pointers should guide you in a systematic approach to find the right HRMS.
 Though as a thumb rule if, reducing cost, improving productivity, and engaging your employees are your primary concerns, then sticking to a cloud-based solution would be your best bet.

 If you are planning on setting up industry standard best practices or want to revamp your existing HR policies and processes, introducing an HRMS brings in the same as it comes pre-built with best practices incorporated into the product.
 In SMEs, formal policies and procedures are often missing in the HR and Payroll space.
 Introducing an HRMS into the organization has the potential to bring in discipline on these fronts.